 The Law Center prepares its graduates to excel in legal careers from private practice to teaching and public service.
 It is an educational institution dedicated to the principle that law is but a means – justice is the end.
 With this principle in mind, Georgetown has built an environment that is at once conducive to the exchange of practical ideas and the pursuit of academic excellence.

 The McCourt School of Public Policy (MSPP) course of study helps students develop rigorous policy analysis skills and understand the political and policymaking processes.
 The McCourt School provides opportunities to apply these core skills to specific policy problems in areas such as education and social policy, children’s issues, housing, health care, the environment, nonprofit and public-sector management, international development policy, electoral politics, tax policy, crime and homeland security.
-The school offers both a Master of Public Policy and a Master of Policy Management, and offers three degree programs – a Master of Public Policy, a Master of International Development Policy, and a Master of Policy Management, and an Executive Master in Policy Leadership.
+The school offers both a Master of Public Policy and a Master of Policy Management, and offers three degree programs – a Master of Public Policy, a Master of International Development Policy, a Master of Policy Management, and an Executive Master in Policy Leadership.

 The McDonough School of Business offers a number of graduate degree programs – the full-time and evening MBA; the Global Executive MBA, an 18-month, accelerated program that concentrates on core business disciplines with a global focus; the Georgetown-ESADE Global Executive MBA, which partners the school with the ESADE Business School located in Barcelona, Spain, for highly accomplished executives who participate in six challenging international residencies; and the Executive Master’s in Leadership (EML), a program designed for professionals who wish to become more creative and effective leaders, and which includes doctors, engineers, military officers, corporate leaders and entrepreneurs.